How to Open .gz and .tgz Files in Linux

 gzip -d example.gz

 The tar command is pivotal for managing TGZ files in Linux.
-Users can opt to decompress an entire archive or cherry-pick specific files or directories.
+Users can decompress an entire archive or cherry-pick specific files or directories.

-Before embarking on the creation of a Gzip-compressed Tar archive, it’s essential to identify the files for inclusion and their grouping strategy.
-Users can either manually specify files or archive an entire directory, inclusive of its subdirectories.
-Contrary to Gzip’s operation on individual files, creating a Gzip-compressed Tar archive doesn’t result in the original files’ deletion.
+Before creating a Gzip-compressed Tar archive, identify the files to include and decide on their grouping strategy.
+You can either manually select files or archive an entire directory with its subdirectories.
+Unlike Gzip, which operates on individual files, creating a Gzip-compressed Tar archive does not delete the original files.

 # Construct a TGZ archive of a directory and relocate it to a different folder